Mammad900/Gui900-visual-editor/README.md

 ## Currently not implemented

-These important features are still not implemented:
+These features are still not implemented:

 - Using `NULL` font for less app size
 - Using `CENTER` and `RIGHT` for buttons and labels position